bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 86°
+- 85°
-- broken clouds
+- scattered clouds
 - 72% humidity
-- 5 mph wind
+- 7 mph wind
 - 0.95 inches of precipitation in the past 24 hours

 ## Temperature History